SaadAhmad123/arvo-xstate/src/ArvoMachine/README.md

 });
 ```

-### Parameters

-- `config`: The configuration object for the machine, including:
-  - `id`: A unique identifier for the machine
-  - `version`: The version of the machine
-  - `context`: A function to initialize the machine's context
-  - `initial`: The initial state of the machine
-  - `states`: An object defining the states and transitions of the machine

-### Returns

-An `ArvoMachine` instance.

-## ArvoMachine
+The machine configuration includes a unique `id`, the `version` of the machine (which must match the version in the self contract), an initial `context`, the `initial` state, and the `states` of the machine.

+## ArvoMachine: The Arvo-Compatible State Machine

+The end result of using `setupArvoMachine` and `createMachine` is an instance of the `ArvoMachine` class.
+This class represents an Arvo-compatible state machine that can be consumed by an Arvo Orchestrator.

-`ArvoMachine` is a class that represents an Arvo-compatible state machine.
-It encapsulates the logic and metadata required for an Arvo orchestrator to use the machine.
+An `ArvoMachine` combines XState's actor logic with Arvo-specific contracts and versioning information.
+It encapsulates all the necessary logic and metadata required for the Arvo Orchestrator to execute the machine as part of an event-driven workflow.

-### Key Features

-- Combines XState's actor logic with Arvo-specific contracts
-- Includes versioning information
-- Designed to be consumed by an Arvo orchestrator

-### Usage

-It's recommended to create `ArvoMachine` instances using `setupArvoMachine().createMachine()` rather than instantiating them directly.
-This ensures all Arvo-specific constraints and setup are properly applied.
+While it's possible to create an `ArvoMachine` instance directly, it's strongly recommended to use the `setupArvoMachine().createMachine()` method instead.
+This ensures that all Arvo-specific constraints and setup are properly applied.

+Here's how you might interact with an `ArvoMachine` instance:

 ```typescript
 const arvoMachine = setup.createMachine({